The Insurance and Reinsurance Law Review: Chile

 The essential ingredients of an insurance contract are the insured risk, the insurance premium and the insurer's conditional obligation to indemnify.
 The absence of any of these ingredients renders the contract void.

-In addition, the New Insurance Law defines reinsurance as an agreement whereby the reinsurer undertakes to indemnify the reinsured within the limits and modalities set forth in the agreement, for liability affecting its patrimony as a consequence of the obligations it has undertaken in one or more insurance or reinsurance contracts.
+In addition, the New Insurance Law defines reinsurance as an agreement whereby the reinsurer undertakes to indemnify the reinsured within the limits and modalities set out in the agreement, for liability affecting its patrimony as a consequence of the obligations it has undertaken in one or more insurance or reinsurance contracts.
 For construing the will of the parties, the New Insurance Law takes into account international reinsurance practice.

 Utmost good faith, disclosure and representations

-In addition, under Chilean insurance law, the insured is subject to the obligation of not aggravating the risk.15 The main principles related to aggravation of risk are contained in Article 526 of the Chilean Code of Commerce, which can be summarised as follows:
+In addition, under Chilean insurance law, the insured is subject to the obligation of not aggravating the risk.17 The main principles related to aggravation of risk are contained in Article 526 of the Chilean Code of Commerce, which can be summarised as follows:

 - The rules on aggravation of risk are only applicable to circumstances that substantially aggravate the risk.

 - The insured must inform the insurer of circumstances that substantially aggravate the risk within five days of the time he or she becomes aware of them.